0xKale/mw2degentool/README.md

 MW2Degen Mouse Converter is a personal project that implements multiple tools into one.

-- Firstly, the main goal for the tool is to convert ADS sens to roughly the same hipfire sens.
+- Firstly, the main goal for the tool is to convert ADS sens to the same hipfire sens.
 - Secondly, it provides command injection methods.
 This allows to run fullbright, max fps, fov changer etc. It is done through the CMD method.

 ![Screenshot_1](https://user-images.githubusercontent.com/93299449/158818991-66fc2af5-a540-4b28-be64-4077edb60f8c.png)